-A regional 12-lead ECG "who gets a 12 Lead" guideline was created to provide consistency in 12-lead triage and screening protocols being used by hospitals and EMS.
-The following graphic "ECG Screening Guideline" serves as a guide for regional expectation for stakeholders in determining when to conduct a 12-lead ECG.
+A regional 12-Lead ECG "who gets a 12-Lead" guideline was created for the region in order to provide consistency in 12-Lead triage and screening protocols being used by hospitals and EMS.
+The following graphic "ECG Screening Guideline" serves as a guide for regional stakeholders in determining when to conduct a 12-Lead ECG.